osisoft/AVEVA-Adapter-BACnet-Docs/V1/Installation/Install the adapter with Docker for BACnet.md

 	docker run -d --network host -v /bacnet:/usr/share/OSIsoft/ bacnetadapter
 	```

 Port `5590` is accessible from the host and you can make REST calls to the BACnet adapter from applications on the local host computer.
-In this example, all data that would be written to the container is instead written to the host directory and the host directory is a directory on the local machine, `/bacnet`.
+In this example, the data is written to a host directory on the local machine, `/bacnet`rather than the container.
 You can specify any directory.

 ### Port number change